StasFet/vector-search/readme.md

 ## API Endpoint
 There is also an API endpoint for interfacing with this project.
 Here are the routes:

-- `POST /api/vectorstore/` - Accepts a JSON body with a `text` field, inserts that text into the db.
+- `POST /api/:database/:collection/vectorstore/` - Accepts a JSON body with a `text` field, inserts that text into the DB.
 Automatically makes vector index.
-- `POST /api/vectorsearch/` - Accepts a JSOn body with a `text` and an `amount` field, responds with the `amount` closest matches.
+- `POST /api/:database/:collection/vectorsearch/` - Accepts a JSOn body with a `text` and an `amount` field, responds with the `amount` closest matches.
-- `GET /api/vectorstore/` - Returns all the elements in the DB (text only)
+- `GET /api/:database/:collection/vectorstore/` - Returns all the elements in the DB (text only)

+Note: Each operation is done on the `:collection` collection of the `:database` database.